xyaman/visualyzer/README.md

 # Installation

-The tweak it's available in my repo https://repo.xyaman.xyz It depends on AudioSnapshotServer (https://repo.packix.com)
+The tweak it's available on my repo https://repo.xyaman.xyz.

+> Visualyzer depends on AudioSnapshotServer, you can download it from https://repo.packix.com.

 # Screenshots